 In this introductory course, students become familiar with the concepts and gain the experience necessary to appreciate the utility of Geographic Information Systems in decision-making.
 Topics covered include the fundamentals of data structures, georeferencing, data classification, querying, cartography, and basic spatial data analysis.
 The course provides an overview of the capabilities of GIS software and applications of GIS.
 Class time is divided between lectures and GIS exercises that reinforce critical concepts.
 Students must complete a term project as part of the course.
 Offered every semester.
 Elective option for Govt.
 Analytics students.

 This course introduces students to using various techniques for solving spatial problems.
-The course teaches a proven process one can utilize to address common geographic inquiries including site suitability analysis, line of sight (visibility) analysis, network analysis, geostatistical analysis, spatial interpolation, etc. Students will also learn to apply the principles of spatial statistics to address the distributional and locational aspects of spatial data within a variety of situations.
-Examples and assignments are drawn from many GIS applications, such as business, urban planning, public safety, public health, transportation and natural sciences.
+The course teaches a proven process one can utilize to address common inquiries related to understanding spatial relationships and patterns.
+Traditional analytical methods such as suitability analysis, network analysis, geostatistical analysis, spatial interpolation, etc. are examined, along with recent data science and analytics methodologies that help us extract knowledge and insights from data.
+Examples and assignments are drawn from many applications, such as business, urban planning, public safety, public health, transportation and natural sciences.
 Offered twice a year.
 Elective option for Govt.
 Analytics students.

 430.605 - Development and Management of GIS Projects

 This course introduces students to project, program, and portfolio management standards, which will guide them on how to successfully manage GIS projects.
 Students will learn how to apply core project management principles and guidelines to real project scenarios.
 The course will impart knowledge and skills for managing GIS projects throughout their entire lifecycle, while addressing technical, ethical, and institutional problems.
-Students will explore key issues in organizational management, including earned value management, resource planning, and communications.
-During the course, students will learn how to determine the return on investment of a GIS project, create a comprehensive schedule and budget, as well as determining risk management, quality control, and contract management skills in support of your GIS project.
+Students will explore key issues in organizational management, including earned-value management, resource planning, and communications.
+During the course, students will learn how to determine the return on investment of a GIS project, create a comprehensive schedule and budget, and determine risk management, quality control, and contract management skills in support of your GIS project.
 Offered once a year.

 430.607 - Spatial Databases and Data Interoperability

 A well-designed database is necessary to construct relevant spatial data queries.
 In this course, students learn the different database designs for stand-alone databases and enterprise database systems.
 This course examines the requirements for a GIS Decision Support System by focusing on the design of the data schema, identifying the necessary data elements and their formats, and exploring data interoperability as a designed constituent of a database.
 Data management routines for maintaining the spatial integrity will also be introduced.
 Offered once a year.
-Prerequisite: 430.601 Geographic Information Systems, 430.603 Geospatial Data Modeling
+Prerequisites: 430.600 Web GIS.

 430.608 - GIS and Spatial Decision Support Systems

-GIS can be a very effective tool to assist in making decisions for a wide range of applications at the local, regional and global scale.
+GIS can be a very effective tool to assist in making decisions for a wide range of applications at the local, regional, and global scale.
 This course will examine the use of GIS as a spatial decision support system for systematic policy analysis and scenario modeling.
-Case-studies will be used from the areas of agriculture, conservation planning, homeland security, land use planning, natural disasters, transportation, urban planning and water resources.
-Offered once a year.
-Prerequisite: 430.601 Geographic Information Systems, 430.604 Spatial Analysis with GIS
+Case studies will be used from the areas of agriculture, conservation planning, homeland security, land use planning, natural disasters, transportation, urban planning, and water resources.
+Offered once. a year.
+Prerequisites: 430.601 Geographic Information Systems, 430.604 Spatial Analysis with GIS.

 430.609 - Spatial Data Management: Quality and Control